Skip to content

 set_multiline(*, multiline: bool, indent: str = ' ') -> Array

-Switch this array between single-line and multi-line layout.
+Switch this array between flush single-line and multi-line form.

 array